 Suseelan PookoteAssistant Director of Business Development at the Office of Technology Management, University of Illinois

-Warren RibleyPresident & CEO, Illinois Biotechnology Organization (iBIO) & the iBIO Institute
+Warren RibleyPresident and CEO, Illinois Biotechnology Industry Organization (iBIO) & the iBIO Institute

-Universities, health systems, or healthcare companies can sponsor their innovators to participate in a 6-month externship at MATTER as CIM ventures.Learn more and become a sponsor
+Universities, health systems, or healthcare companies can sponsor their innovators to spend 6 months as CIM ventures.Learn more and become a sponsor